 The cost of an initial session is $150; follow-up sessions are $110.
-Yoga Therapy is not currently eligible for insurance coverage.
-If cost is prohibitive, sliding fee scales may be available.
+Yoga Therapy is not currently directly eligible for insurance coverage, though some clients have been able to file for reimbursement.

 Send a note to learn more, and schedule a session.
 I look forward to helping you seek - and find - the infinite source of healing, within.

 "Yoga Therapy is the process of empowering individuals to progress towards improved health and well being through the application of the teachings and practices of yoga."

 - International Association of Yoga Therapists, July 2012

 Yoga as therapy is fundamentally client centered.
 It’s my goal as your yoga therapist to help you access the inner and infinite source of health and well being I’ve experienced as possible.
 If you’re looking for a strong physical practice, we’ll craft one together.
 If you’re in need of something more restorative, and perhaps accessing something beyond the physical body, we’ll create a practice that serves you.
 If you’re working through injury, of the physical or subtle body, we’ll seek healing together.
 We will work together to employ the tools of yoga, meditation, and cognitive behavioral therapy to help you seek and find internal strength, ease and peace that you can take off the mat, and into your daily life.

 The tools and practices we’ll primarily use in our sessions include, though are not limited to: